-One of the tablets, referring to the same day also says the following: ".......... whereas, towards morning, Mars was above a Virginis" (This is the star named Spica, the brightest star in the constellation Virgo.
-(See Fig 2).
-A similar check showed that Mars neared this star only eleven times in the same twenty years.
-Significantly, the coincidence of Venus above γ Capricornis and Mars above α Virginis was a unique event during those twenty years.
+One of the tablets, referring to the same day also says the following: '...whereas, towards morning, Mars was above $\alpha$ Virginis' (this is the star named Spica, the brightest star in the constellation Virgo see Fig. 2).
+A similar check showed that Mars neared this star only 11 times in the same 20 years.
+Significantly, the coincidence of Venus above $\gamma$ Capricornis and Mars above $\alpha$ Virginis was a unique event during those 20 years.
 Stephenson and his team made similar checks.
-They didn't just look at 20 years.
+They did not just look at 20 years.
 They covered 400 years, starting from the time that the Babylonians began using the star names written on the tablets and finishing at year 40 of the present era; we have no more Babylonian diaries after that date.
+All the program.
+Positions are accurate to between 10 and 30 arcseconds for the planets and a few arcminutes for the moon.
+Compared to Babylonian records, where a cubit could mean anything between 2 and 3 degrees, errors of a fraction of a degree, let alone of an arcminute, are insignificant.

-All the planets were where the tablets said they were only once.
-That was in months VIII and IX of the 148th year of the Seleucid calendar, corresponding to October and November, 164 BCE.
+planets were where the tablets said they were only once.
+That was in months VIII and IX of the 148th year of the Seleucid calendar, corresponding to October and November 164 BCE.